Elephant in the Room: How the Outdoor Industry Is Tackling Its Dependence on Polybags

 Within a year the company had its own system in place, combining the roll-pack method with a third-party package reuse company.
 So far, the brand has reduced its polybag use by 53 percent, while removing 425,000 polybags from its supply chain.
 Palluel acknowledges that there’s still plenty of work left to do.

-“When you want to remove polybags, it can’t be done overnight,” Palluel says.
+“When you want to remove polybags, it can’t be done overnight,” Palluel said.
 “It’s a process.”

 For prAna, that process has been over a decade in the making.
 The clothing company first pledged to eliminate polybags back in 2010 and estimates that it has taken over 20 million plastic bags out of the supply chain during that time, according to prAna Director of Sustainability Rachel Lincoln.
 Still, the company has since realized that its individual impact isn’t enough to curb the problem—it needed to get other brands on board.

-“We should be sharing our secret sauce with other brands wanting to make the switch to responsible packaging,” Lincoln says.
+“We should be sharing our secret sauce with other brands wanting to make the switch to responsible packaging,” Lincoln said.

 Driven by that desire, prAna started the Responsible Packaging Movement (RPM) in August 2020.
 RPM offers members educational resources like how-to guides and a live speaker series to help brands like Picture start their own shifts toward sustainable packaging.
 There are currently 77 brands that have joined RPM from the outdoor industry and beyond.